 Since I was not sure I’d like soft, canned asparagus, I was doing some research first.
 I saw comments from a couple of people: Try canning asparagus and use it to make asparagus soup!
 Brilliant!

-What I’ll do is freeze the tips and choice parts of the asparagus and can just the stem.
+What I’ll do is freeze the tips and choice parts of the asparagus to eat as a side veggie with dinner.
+Then I’ll can just the stem.
 I think it’ll work great.
 If the asparagus is too soft for my liking, I’ll make soup.
 No wasted food!
 If you want to can the entire spear, just use the same process as above.

 What Asparagus Should You Use for Canning?